 • Fatigue and bending stresses are a potential problem

 • Vortex induced vibration fatigue is a potential problem

 • Weight loading on the vessel or platform is critical

 • Shallow waters place high bend loads on steel risers

-• Corrosive and hot brines and sour fluids are produced.
+• Corrosive, hot brine and sour fluids are produced.

-Minimising weight is an increasingly critical issue for floating platforms as water depth increases.
-The development of composite risers using a titanium liner of reduced thickness in conjunction with fibre reinforcement marks a move towards further reduction of weight compared to all metal systems
+Minimizing weight is an increasingly critical issue for floating platforms as water depth increases.
+The development of composite risers using a titanium liner of reduced thickness in conjunction with fiber reinforcement marks a move towards further reduction of weight compared to all metal systems

 The ability to recycle used riser pipes with a relatively high recovery value at the end of their planned life is a further bonus in the favourable life cycle cost equation for titanium.